 Neil Young and Crosby, Stills & Nash fans can check out a free audio preview of the group performing Young's 1970 single "Only Love Can Break Your Heart".
 The legendary Canuck's singer-songwriter's After the Gold Rush album is one of 40 tracks set for release on the upcoming CSNY 74 live box set.

-Posted on June 30 at RollingStone.com, the two-time Grammy winner's very first solo top 40 single release is perfectly suited to the CSNY's lush harmony work.
-Though released by Young as a solo single in Sept.
-1970, Young first debuted the song live in May 1970 during a concert with CSNY and the song became of staple of their 1974 tour.
-The ballad has other connections to the 70's supergroup as Young reportedly wrote the song for CSNY bandmate Graham Nash after the ex-Hollies star split from Canadian folk-rock icon Joni Mitchell.
+Posted on June 30 via RollingStone.com, the two-time Grammy winner's very first solo top 40 single release is perfectly suited to the CSNY's lush harmony work.
+Though released by Young as a solo single in September of 1970, Young first debuted the song live in May of 1970 during a concert with CSNY, and the song became a staple of their 1974 tour.
+The ballad has other connections to the '70s supergroup as Young reportedly wrote the song for CSNY bandmate Graham Nash after the ex-Hollies star split from Canadian folk-rock icon Joni Mitchell.